larskouwenhoven/nycbuswatcher/README.md

 1. stop monitoring—[SIRIStopMonitoring](http://bustime.mta.info/wiki/Developers/SIRIStopMonitoring) reports info on individual stops, 1 at a time only.
 2. route geometry from [OneBusAway API](http://bustime.mta.info/wiki/Developers/OneBusAwayRESTfulAPI) (much easier than working with the GTFS) on:
-- The list of routes covered by MTA Bus Time
 - Full information about each stop covered by MTA Bus Time (e.g. the lat/lon coordinates, stop name, list of routes serving that stop)
 - The stops served by a given route
 - The physical geometry for a given route (for mapping and geographic calculations)
 - The schedule of trips serving a given stop or route (repeat: schedule, having nothing to do with the real-time data)
 - The stops or routes near a given location

 ### internal api